 Anneleen works as a lab technician at Single Cell Discoveries and is responsible for running experiments, sample shipments, and lab maintenance.
 Before joining SCD, she completed her BSc in Life Sciences from the University of Applied Sciences Utrecht.
 She did internships in Israel at the Sheba Medical Center and at the Netherlands Institute for Neuroscience.
 After joining SCD and working with the robots, she became interested in programming and is currently developing her inner nerd by becoming a Python genius.

-Hannah focuses on digital marketing at Single Cell Discoveries, as well as on finishing her Master Thesis on branding.
-She has a BSc degree in Biomedical Sciences and is almost done with her Master's in Science & Business Management, both at Utrecht University.
+Hannah focuses on digital marketing at Single Cell Discoveries.
+She has a Master's degree in Science & Business Management and a BSc degree in Biomedical Sciences, both obtained at Utrecht University.
+She finished her Master program at Single Cell Discoveries with a marketing internship and her thesis about branding.
 Before she joined SCD, she completed a research internship on acute infant leukemia at the Princess Máxima Center for Pediatric Oncology.
-She is currently learning how to play chess.
+Her inner nerd is triggered by board games and unsolved mysteries.

 Nathalie helps our customers get the most out of their data as a part-time data scientist.
 Next to that, she is a PostDoc at the Hubrecht Institute, where she works on building a cell atlas on the human pancreas.
 Being a biomedical engineer, she obtained her Ph.D. in computational biology at the University of Twente.
 She first started working with single-cell data as a PostDoc when studying β-cell biology in the context of diabetes.
 At home, she is using Raspberry Pi's to smarten things up.